spujadas/elk-docker/docs/index.md

 ### Installing Kibana plugins <a name="installing-kibana-plugins"></a>

 The name of Kibana's home directory in the image is stored in the `KIBANA_HOME` environment variable (which is set to `/opt/kibana` in the base image).
-Kibana's plugin management script (`plugin`) is located in the `bin` subdirectory, and plugins are installed in `installedPlugins`.
+Kibana's plugin management script (`kibana-plugin`) is located in the `bin` subdirectory, and plugins are installed in `installedPlugins`.

 Kibana runs as the user `kibana`.
 To avoid issues with permissions, it is therefore recommended to install Kibana plugins as `kibana`, using the `gosu` command (see below for an example, and references for further details).